WiperDogLabo/MonitorJobsDeployable/Job individual deployable on local /README.md

  - wiperdog/ : The modified version of wiperdog installer using for jobs deployable on local
  - Jobs/ : Jobs file split up from wiperdog installer and will be put the same machine with wiperdog server but outside wiperdog director
+ - Testcase/ : Testcase for testing wiperdog installer and relative xwiki functions